Unit Introduction and What You Will Learn

 - Each student should upload their final video of them as the interviewer to Anthology Portfolio for the instructor’s assessment.

-- Your video may be too large to upload to Anthology Portfolio and might need to be compressed.
-To do this, an instruction document is provided that gives step-by-step directions with screenshots for how to reduce the file size of your video.
+- Your video may be too large to upload to Anthology Portfolio and need to be compressed.
+Appendix D provides step-by-step directions with screenshots for how to reduce the file size of your video.

 Success: Each student will submit a video of themselves that demonstrates their use of interviewing skills.
 Grades will be based on the Engagement Practice Behaviors Rubric, which evaluates students based on the CSWE competency six.
-In addition, the Engagement and Micro Skills Role-Play Rubric evaluates students regarding the actual role-play video looking at content, organization, and skills.
-Feedback from the instructor will be completed no later than final Grades which are due Wednesday 12/14/22 at 5:00 PM.
+Feedback from the instructor will be completed no later than final Grades, due Wednesday 12/13/23 at 5:00 PM.

 To Do Lists